So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 I thought I would find a TON of stuff I needed the first year I went.

-I found exactly zero items I could use or needed.
+However, I found exactly ZERO items I could use or needed.

-Don't get me wrong- you CAN get RV products there that you need/want like portable generators, LED lights, and Dometic products.
+Don't get me wrong- you CAN get RV products there that you need/want like the best RV generators, LED lights, and Dometic products.

-For me, I already had pretty much everything I needed.
-And I didn't find the right kind of LED lights for my RV.
-That's the ONE thing I was hoping to get.
+For me, I already had mostly everything I needed.
+Even so, I didn't find the right kind of LED lights for my RV in Q. That's the ONE thing I was hoping to get.

 So the only reason I go is if there is an event that hosts a lot of friends.